Patient's Query

 I have seen the attached reports. (attachment removed to protect patient identity).

-Your son has an extremely big adenoids.
+Your son has extremely big adenoids.
 Fluid in the right ear and hearing loss as well.
 This is a clear indication for surgery.
-He needs adenoidectomy with myringotomy with or without grommet insertion.
+He needs adenoidectomy (a surgical procedure that removes the adenoid glands), myringotomy (a procedure to create a hole in the ear drum to allow fluid that is trapped in the middle ear to drain out), with or without grommet insertion (a minor surgical procedure that involves placing small ventilation tubes into the eardrum to treat conditions like glue ear and recurrent otitis media).

-If you want to know how I am sure of this, in the x-ray there is absolutely no space behind the nose for air to pass.
+If you want to know how I am sure of this, in the x-ray, there is absolutely no space behind the nose for air to pass.
 There is a complete block in the nasopharynx area.
 Most possibly it is grade 4 adenoids.
-The adenoids have blocked the eustachian tube opening inside the nose (not just in the right but in left also).
-Blocked tube causes reduced ventilation and drainage of that particular ear causing fluid accumulation, reduced pressures and pain.
+The adenoids have blocked the eustachian tube opening inside the nose (not just in the right but in the left also).
+A blocked tube causes reduced ventilation and drainage of that particular ear, causing fluid accumulation, reduced pressure, and pain.
 This is what is bothering your son from that ear.

-I hope I am making it clear to you.
-If you want to discuss this I am keen to help you.
+I hope it is clear to you.
 Adenoids may or may not regress normally by three or four years.
 Sometimes, we find adenoids in kids of 15 years also.
-But you son already is having damages due to it.
+But your son already is having damages due to it.
 His ear problem is serious.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!